dwaynehrtb-a11y/automation_system/FIX_AJAX_AND_DATABASE.md

 3. **Test Subject Creation:**
    - Try creating a new subject with course outcomes
    - Should no longer show "Field 'co_id' doesn't have a default value" error
+   - Should no longer show "Field 'mapping_id' doesn't have a default value" error

 ## What Each File Does